 - Make sure the butter is at room temperature before starting this recipe.
 It is much easier to combine the butter with the other ingredients if it is soft!

-- I recommend sifting your powdered sugar before starting, otherwise your biscoff buttercream might not be as smooth.
+- I recommend sifting your powdered sugar before starting; otherwise, your biscoff buttercream might not be as smooth.

-- Start off by mixing your powdered sugar and butter on low speed, that way you won't have clouds of icing sugar going everywhere!
+- Start off by mixing your powdered sugar and butter on low speed; that way, you won't have clouds of icing sugar going everywhere!
 Mix on low and then increase to medium once combined.

-- I like decorating the frosting with either melted cookie butter or crushed biscoff cookies on top of the buttercream!
+- I like decorating the frosting with either melted cookie butter or crushed Biscoff cookies on top of the buttercream!

 Try these recipes next!